devendra-pandey/ecommerce/README.md

 5. create the superuser for the admin side python3 manage.py createsuperuser
 6. python3 manage.py runserver
+7. Run celery system Parallel By using the following command- celery -A ecommerce_with_vendor worker -l info

-For testing Purpose for the Payments You can use following Cards Informations. card Number - 4111 1111 1111 1111
+8. For testing Purpose for the Payments You can use following Cards Informations. card Number - 4111 1111 1111 1111
     Cvv - 123
     expiry Date - 12/24